The project team is an independent body with incorporated status. It is entirely voluntary. The project team consists of

-Darryl is a retired solicitor who practised in both Melbourne and Hobart for 30 years specialising in corporate law and commercial litigation.
-His long term interest in family history research prompted him to volunteer as a transcriber for the Founders and Survivors project and, more recently, as a member of the committees of the Female Convicts Research Centre Inc. and the Convict Women’s Press Inc.
+Darryl is a retired solicitor who specialised in corporate law and commercial litigation for 30 years.
+His interest in family history research prompted him to volunteer as a transcriber for the Founders and Survivors project and, more recently, as a member of the committees of the Female Convicts Research Centre Inc. and the Convict Women’s Press Inc.

 Jennifer Fitzpatrick, Member

 Jennifer is the Marketing and Communications Manager for Port Arthur Historic Site Management Authority (PAHSMA).
-She is the PAHSMA representative on the Project Team.
+She is responsible for the promotion of and fundraising for the new Cascades Female Factory History and Interpretation Centre.
+She represents PAHSMA on the Project Team.

 David Boon is a Principal Education Officer for Curriculum Services in the Department of Education and a history education author with over 30 years’ experience in history education.
 He is past president of the Tasmanian History Teachers’ Association, a member of the Cascades Community Advisory Committee, the TMAG Educators’ Reference Panel and the Joint Tasmanian Archives Consultative Forum.